jaysylvester/citizen/README.md

     http://www.cleverna.me

-Requesting that URL will cause the `index` controller to fire, because the index pattern is the default pattern.
+Requesting that URL will cause the `index` controller to fire, because the index controller is the default.
 The following URL will also cause the index controller to fire:

     http://www.cleverna.me/index

-If you have an `article` pattern, you'd request it like this:
+If you have an `article` controller, you'd request it like this:

     http://www.cleverna.me/article